 The previous Red Rooster brand felt dated and lacked personality, so they wanted to inject humour and character to create a more approachable, modern brand.

-It was important to pay homage to Red Rooster’s history as Australia’s first chicken shop – the choice for family roasts for 50 years.
+It was important to pay homage to Red Rooster’s history as Australia’s original chicken shop – the choice for family roasts for 50 years.
 They wanted to show Aussies that they still have what it takes to be a household name.

-We started by simplifying and modernising the Red Rooster logo.
+From a design perspective, we started by simplifying and modernising the Red Rooster logo.

 Looking back on the brand and its 50 year history, we took inspiration from their original logo of the 1970s and the arched plumage within the tail.